garden-io/garden/docs/reference/action-types/Deploy/exec.md

   # - unsafe, potentially allowing command injection.
   shell:

+  # Set this to true if the `deployCommand` is not expected to return, and should run until the Garden command is
+  # manually terminated.
+  #
+  # This replaces the previously supported `devMode` from `exec` modules.
+  #
+  # If this is set to true, it is highly recommended to also define `statusCommand` if possible.
+Otherwise the Deploy
+  # is considered to be immediately ready once the `deployCommand` is started.
+  persistent: false

   # The command to run to perform the deployment.
   #
   # Note that if a Build is referenced in the `build` field, the command will be run from the build directory for that